Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 Condensation is caused by a lack of ventilation or little movement of air.
 Condensation is most common in areas with poorer air circulation, such as bathrooms or kitchens.
 You can tell by your windows and walls whether certain rooms have optimal ventilation.
 If there is an issue with the air flow, your windows will very easily fog up and you will find droplets forming on your walls and ceilings that will be difficult to get rid off again.
 Thus, condensation is caused from water not finding its way out of your property.

-Whether you are dealing with damp or condensation, the implications and resulting issues are similar.
+Whether you are dealing with damp or require an anti-condensation solution, the implications and resulting issues are similar.
 Both problems can cause mould to form.
 Mould thrives in humid, warm environments, and so it loves places that are damp or have condensation.
 The mould will not just be limited to your walls, but could also spread to your plasterwork, furniture, and clothing.
 On top of that, mould is detrimental to your health and could cause health issues related to your lungs and airways.
 If you already have a weakened immune system, mould could create even bigger issues.
 On top of that, the mould could also create a rather unpleasant odour.
 The good news is; these are issues that can be tackled!

 Damp-Problems